 The JV InvenTeams, which are comprised of students in grades 7–10, hone their hands-on skills and enrich their STEM education through invention-based design activities.

-The Office of Engineering Outreach Programs seeks to diversify the science and engineering community by serving students from underrepresented and underserved backgrounds through three national programs and one local program.
+The MIT Introduction to Technology, Engineering, and Science seeks to diversify the science and engineering community by serving students from underrepresented and underserved backgrounds through three national programs and one local program.

 Minority Introduction to Engineering and Science